FlorentRu/YouTube-Marketing-Impact-Budget-Allocation/README.md

 2. **Display Ads**
 3. **YouTube Ads**

-We also generate a daily “outcome” metric (e.g., sign-ups or views).
+We also generate a daily “outcome” metric.
 Then we:

 - Explore the data and measure how each channel contributes to the outcome.
 - Build a **multiple linear regression** model to estimate each channel’s incremental impact.